deadlyvices/ami-jars/README.md

 ## directories
 Releases are named with the date (e.g. `ami20190109`).
 Each is a directory with two subdirectories `bin` and `repo` created by the Maven
 `appassembler` plugin and also a single `jar-with-dependencies`.
-(These are alternative waus of running the software).
-The `appassembler` method is more cistomised as it deals with classpaths, etc.
+(These are alternative ways of running the software).
+The `appassembler` method is more customised as it deals with classpaths, etc.

 ### appassembler
 Create a suitable software directory (e.g. `mysoftware` or in `/usr/bin`) on you machine and clone the repository into it.
 Your structure will be as below (`bin` and `repo`).
 You will be running scripts from the `bin` directory.